Most scrapers fail before a single header gets read.

 What's Next

-Browsers ship a new stable every four weeks. curl-impersonate's maintainer usually catches up a month later, and we bump our stack when they do.
+Browsers ship a new stable every four weeks.
+We bump our stack to match.
 You don't need to touch anything on your side: unblocker: true keeps pointing at whatever browser version we've verified end-to-end.

 The harder work is ahead.
-HTTP/3 fingerprinting is already showing up on managed anti-bot, QUIC transport is trickier to spoof than TLS 1.3, and the migration away from static header bundles toward truly dynamic emulation is starting.
-Protected sites have moved to checking HTTP/2 frame ordering and JA4+ variants, and the gap between "curl that looks like a browser" and "a browser" is going to shrink from both ends.
+HTTP/3 fingerprinting is already showing up on managed anti-bot, QUIC transport is trickier to match than the older transport, and the migration away from static header bundles toward truly dynamic emulation is starting.
+Protected sites have moved to checking HTTP/2 frame ordering, and the gap between "library that looks like a browser" and "a browser" is going to shrink from both ends.
 We'll write about it when we ship it.